Sorry, but I MUST ask...

 Your challenge would be to create a scenario in which a) the sister is not forced or pressured into this relationship and b) the reader would not find it unbelievable that she would choose it.
 A female reader with no history of abuse and good self-esteem might find it hard to put herself into those shoes.

-On the other hand, one can't deny that porn or erotica sells.
+On the other hand, one can't deny that erotica sells.
 Look at Shades of Grey

 Bottom line: you have to follow your muse, but to win over most readers, you have to find a way to make it seem plausible.